Educational Leadership (PhD)

 - In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

 - Please develop a three to five page document addressing the following prompt: Identify a significant problem of practice faced in your work setting or community, including an analysis of why this is a problem and how it relates to equity and education.
 Please also address how this problem relates to your interest in pursuing a PhD in educational leadership.*

 - *The committee will be examining this writing sample with an eye toward how the candidate integrates relevant scholarly literature to support their statement.

 - Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-- Three letters of recommendation: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+- Three letters of recommendation: Three letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

 - Interview: Upon review of all admissions materials, applicants being considered for admission will be interviewed (via Zoom) by two program faculty.
 We anticipate interviews will begin in March.

 - Master's Degree: This program requires a master's degree.